 The number one tourist attraction in

-Nice is quite
+Nice is quite clearly the sea

-With 7 kilometres of beach along the Promenade des
+With 7 kilometres of beach along the Promenade des Anglais

 of bathers who come here each year.

 to the old port.

 The old city of Nice arcs round inland

 the Promenade des Anglais to the old port.
 Most of the historic

 quarter, including the famed flower market, is just behind the east end